 Employers need to make certain they carry out sufficient risk assessments to identify the specific tasks that could lead to carpal tunnel syndrome or could cause existing CTS to get worse.
 Industries whereby carpal tunnel syndrome may be a risk, include assembly line work, as well as jobs involving food processing, cleaning and sewing.
 Employers must also ensure that the necessary steps are taken to lower carpal tunnel syndrome developing.
 This includes allowing regular breaks and giving training on using machinery.

 To make a case for carpal tunnel syndrome, you need to prove that your employer was to blame for the accident.
 Not only this but to file carpal tunnel syndrome claims, the problem must have happened developed the past three years.
 If you do not know when the carpal tunnel syndrome occurred because your symptoms did not manifest for quite some time, you will have three years from your diagnosis instead.

 For more information on whether you have enough time to file a carpal tunnel syndrome claim, please get in touch with one of our team of advisers today.

-When you make a claim for compensation, your payout is going to be split into two parts.
+When you claim compensation, your payout is going to be split into two parts.
 The first part is general damages.
 This is the money that you will receive to compensate you for the pain and suffering you have encountered because of CTS.
 This will be calculated by taking into account your medical report that was put together by your doctor.
 If you have sustained any psychological injuries, these will also be covered.

 The second part of the payout is what is known as special damages.
 This is the compensation you will get for any losses you have had to contend with because of your injury.
-This does not only include loss of income, but also the likes of travel expenses and medical bills.
+This does include not only loss of income but also the likes of travel expenses and medical bills.

 We often get asked questions like: Can I claim PIP for carpal tunnel syndrome?
 How much VA compensation for carpal tunnel syndrome?
 Can you get disability for carpal tunnel syndrome?